Don Money: Playing career

 Money was originally signed by the Pittsburgh Pirates as an amateur free agent in 1965 out of La Plata High School in southern Maryland.
 While still in the minors, the Pirates traded him in 1967 to the Philadelphia Phillies (with Harold Clem, Woodie Fryman and Bill Laxton) for Jim Bunning.
 Called up by the Phillies in 1968, he began his major league career as a shortstop, but was moved to third base when Larry Bowa was called up by the Phillies.
 With the Phillies looking to make room for Mike Schmidt, Money was part of a seven-player deal that sent him, John Vukovich and Bill Champion to the Brewers for Jim Lonborg, Ken Brett, Ken Sanders and Earl Stephenson on October 31, 1972.

 Money's most productive seasons were those in 1974, 1977, and 1978 while playing for the Milwaukee Brewers.
 In 1974, he set career-highs in hits (178), doubles (32), and at bats (629).
 He also had 19 stolen bases and made his first All-Star team.
 In 1977, he had career-highs in home runs (25), Runs batted in (83), slugging percentage (.470), and total bases (268).
 He also had 86 runs scored and made his third All-Star Game.
 In 1978, he had career-highs in batting average (.293), on-base percentage (.361), and sacrifice hits (14).
-He also had 7 hit by pitches, and made his fourth and final All-Star team.
+He also had 7 hit by pitches, and made his fourth and final All-Star team, becoming the first All-Star starter in Brewers franchise history.

 Late in his career, Money finally made the post-season with the Milwaukee Brewers in 1981.
 Because of a prolonged strike, Major League Baseball chose to have a split-season format.
 In the American League Eastern Division, the first-half champion New York Yankees played Milwaukee, the second half champion.
 Money, having his worst major league season to date, only had three plate appearances as the Brewers lost the series to New York, 3 games to 2.
 He saw more action the following postseason as the Brewers defeated the California Angels in the American League Championship Series.
 In his only World Series of his career, Money and the Brewers lost in seven games to the St. Louis Cardinals in 1982.
 He had a .185 batting average in the 1982 post-season, and a .231 average in the World Series, picking up 2 playoff RBI all-time.